JeremiasMeister/enigma-3d/README.md

-enigma is my first attempt to do a little graphics API for Rust.
+enigma-3d is my first attempt to do a little graphics API for Rust.
 Please be aware that I'm not a professional graphics programmer, so the code is most likely butchering some conventions.
 I also don't take care of performance at the moment.
 That said, I have the following features working:

 - Model loading from GLTF and OBJ